 It offers clumps of long, narrow, lance-shaped, and variegated leaves with purple undersides, and each leaf measures up to 45cm in length.

-This plant does bloom indoors, even under suitable lighting conditions, but you can witness bract with white flowers coming from the stalk if grown in the wild.
+Moreover, the plant does bloom indoors, under suitable lighting conditions, but you can witness bract with white flowers coming from the stalk if grown in the wild.

 16. Calathea Dottie